Updated June 2022

 Presenting your data in an interesting and engaging way always works wonders for team productivity.
 Infographics make processes and data memorable and accessible and finding the proper tool to create them can be a game changer for many businesses.

 Enter Venngage – a popular template and infographic designing tool that makes it so much easier to tell your story and get your message across.
-With it, you can create visually stunning standard operating procedures and onboarding templates, business infographics, remote teamwork guidelines, etc.
+With it, you can create visually stunning standard operating procedures and onboarding templates, business infographics, remote teamwork guidelines, and even videos with Canva’s video editor.

 You don’t have to be a designer to create visually compelling infographics with Venngage.
 Additionally, you can upload your brand’s logo, color schemes, and fonts, to keep consistent with your brand.